solodev/cloud-documentation/src/marketplace/catalogs/Catalog Overview/Categories/Add Category/index.md

 # Add Category

-Adding the category in Solodev Cloud is a simple process, and can be completed in minutes.
+Adding the category in Solodev Cloud is a simple process and can be completed in minutes.

 <img src="../../../../../images/addcategory.jpg" alt="catalogadditem" style="width: 50%; display: block"></a>